 Status of Framework

-The Airport-Airfield runways and taxiways are now a featureclass alone.
-This makes the data more consistent with the railroads and trails standing alone as well.
+Runway-Taxiway – Airport-Airfield runways and taxiways are now a featureclass alone.
+This makes the data more consistent with the Railroads and Trails standing alone as well.

-Distribution - The Framework is available as an Esri geodatabase version 10, version 9.2, shapefile, or as an ArcGIS Server Web Service.
+Distribution - The Framework is available as an Esri geodatabase version 10.2.1, shapefile, or as an ArcGIS Server Web Service.
 Other formats/versions are available upon request by contacting Framework Theme Lead.

 The Transportation Theme model contains multi-jurisdictional roads, ramps, bridges and trails features, and supporting tables encompassing Montana.
 The model is managed through a federated approach, where data from tribal, federal, state, local and private providers is contributed, standardized and then integrated into the model.
 Using data from these sources assures the best-possible and best-available coverage across the entire state.
 The layer is continually maturing providing support for a variety of applications.